pypa/pip-audit/README.md

   --path PATHS          restrict to the specified installation path for
                         auditing packages; this option can be used multiple times (default: [])
-  -x, --suppress-exit-code
-                        suppress any non-zero exit codes; does not affect output (default: False)
   -v, --verbose         give more output; this setting overrides the
                         `PIP_AUDIT_LOGLEVEL` variable and is equivalent to
                         setting it to `debug` (default: False)